-Agriculture contributes particularly to CH_4 , N_2O and NH_3 emissions.
-Domestic animals are the major source of CH_4 emissions from agriculture.
-Both enteric fermentation and manure management contribute to emissions of CH_4 .
-Manure management also generates emissions of N_2O .
+Agriculture contributes particularly to $CH_4$ , $N_2O$ and $NH_3$ emissions.
+Domestic animals are the major source of $CH_4$ emissions from agriculture.
+Both enteric fermentation and manure management contribute to emissions of $CH_4$ .
+Manure management also generates emissions of $N_2O$ .

 Microbiological processes in soil lead to emissions of N2O.
 Both direct and indirect N2O from soil processes are described in the IPCC methodology and are included in the Norwegian inventory.
-Direct N2O emissions arising from the use of fertiliser (manure, synthetic fertilizer, sewage sludge and other organic fertilisers applied to soils), emissions from pastures, crop residues and cultivation of organic soils are included.
+Direct N2O emissions arising from the use of fertilizer (manure, synthetic fertilizer, sewage sludge and other organic fertilizers applied to soils), emissions from pastures, crop residues and cultivation of organic soils are included.
 Indirect N2O emissions from atmospheric deposition and nitrogen leaching and run-off from both the manure management systems and from agricultural soils are also included.

-Manure storage and the use of fertiliser (manure, synthetic fertiliser, sewage sludge and other organic fertilisers applied to soils) also generate emissions of ammonia (NH3) and NO_x that gives indirect N2O from atmospheric deposition.
-NH3 volatilized from grazing animals are also included in the estimations of indirect N2O.
+Manure storage and the use of fertiliser (manure, synthetic fertilizer, sewage sludge and other organic fertilizers applied to soils) also generate emissions of ammonia ( $NH_3$ ) and $NO_X$ that gives indirect $N_2O$ from atmospheric deposition. $NH_3$ volatilized from grazing animals are also included in the estimations of indirect $N_2O$ .

-As indicated in chapter 1.5, the Tier 2 key category analysis performed in 2018 for the years 1990 and 2016 has revealed key categories in terms of total level and/or trend uncertainty in the agriculture sector as shown in Table 5.2.
-The key categories according to tier 1 key category analysis are also provided in Table 5.2.
+As indicated in chapter 1.5, the Approach 2 key category analysis performed in 2019 for the years 1990 and 2017 has revealed key categories in terms of total level and/or trend uncertainty in the agriculture sector as shown in Table 5.2.
+The key categories according to Approach 1 key category analysis are also provided in Table 5.2.